BioPhoton/ngRe/README.md

 }
 ```

-As we can see, in this example the `ng-container` would only be visible if hte value is `1` and there fore `truthy`.
+As we can see, in this example the `ng-container` would only be visible if the value is `1` and therefore `truthy`.
 All `falsy` values like `0` would be hidden.
-This is definitely a problem in some situations.
+This is a problem in some situations.

 We could try to use `*ngFor` to avoid this.